Learning Human Activity Patterns using Clustered Point Processes with Active and Inactive States: C. Additional plots from Section

-To investigate the goodness of fit, we consider the procedures discussed in Section~\ref{sec::good} for each model fitted using the monthly Twitter data.
-The goodness of fit plots generally suggest that our proposed model fits the data well.
-Figure~\ref{fig9} shows these plots for the model fitted for January 2017, the first month of Trump's presidency.
+We present the goodness-of-fit plots model fitted for January 2017, the first month of Trump's presidency.

 For the envelope plot, we simulate 99 realizations from the fitted model.
 We can see that the $\hat F(v)$ against $\bar F(v)$ line is roughly linear and contained in the simulation envelope.
 This suggests that the simulated gap times match the observed ones.
 Furthermore, we compare $\hat F_i(v)$ against $F_i(v)$, $i=0,1,2$, in the last three plots of Figure~\ref{fig9}.
-For the confidence intervals, the standard error of $\hat F_i(v)$ for a given $v$ is approximated by assuming that distributions of gap times $D_l$, $l=1,\ldots,N$ are independent in the calculation.
+For the confidence intervals, the standard error of $\hat F_i(v)$ for a given $v$ is approximated by assuming that distributions of gap times $D_l$, $l\in[N]$ are independent in the calculation.
 We can see that the estimated gap time distributions (i.e., $\hat F_i(v)$'s) appear to be in close agreement with their theoretical counterparts (i.e., $F_i(v)$'s) from the fitted model.
-We also consider Weibull distributions to model the offspring gap times.
-We do not present the results here as the fitted models are very similar (see discussion in Section~\ref{sec::dis}).